 Before you start, take the time to plan, measure, and align your golf room installation properly.
 Here’s how:

-• Review your panel diagram for where to place the correctly sized panels on each wall, making sure everything fits just right
+- Review your panel diagram for where to place the correctly sized panels on each wall.

-• Understand the orientation of the panels and cleats.
-Wall cleats will align perpendicular to the screen on the walls, and parallel to the screen on the ceiling.
+- Understand the orientation of the panels and cleat.
+Wall cleat will align perpendicular to the screen on the walls and parallel to the screen on the ceiling.

 Cleat Installation on Walls

-Install Third and Fourth Cleats: Line up your panel again to gauge the placement of the next 2 cleats.
-While there’s some flexibility in their placement, ensure that one edge sits at least 2” behind the panel, with the remaining part extending beyond the panel to accommodate the installation of the next panel.
+Install the third and fourth cleat.
+Line up your panel again to gauge the placement of the next two cleats.
+While there's some flexibility in their placement, ensure that one edge sits at least 2 inches behind the panel with the remaining part extending beyond the panel to accommodate the installation of the next panel.
 Proceed to install these two cleats.
-(You should be able to secure these next two cleats into studs if needed.)

 Placing Wall Panels